mnofonagoro/Cron-Test/README.md

 The task is to write a command line program that takes a single argument.
 This argument is the simulated 'current time' in the format HH:MM.
 The program should accept config lines in the form above to **STDIN** and output the soonest time at which each of the commands will fire and whether it is today or tomorrow.
 In the case when the task should fire at the simulated 'current time', then that is the time the program should output, not the next one.

-For example, `py app.py 16:10 < config.txt` will output:
+For example, `python app.py 16:10 < config` will output:
 ```
 1:30 tomorrow - /bin/run_me_daily
 16:45 today - /bin/run_me_hourly